zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

  An array contains several items, each of which can be any supported Boson data type.

 1. To write an array first write the type
-2. Then write the component type of the array (or null if types not supported or is unavailable),e.g. an array of type Array[String], the component type is String, you would write java.lang.String - For languages that don't do types just ignore it
+2. Then write the component type of the array (or null if types not supported or is unavailable).
+The component type of an array is any supported boson data type, i.e. __1 byte__ represented as documented under "Indicating a type".
+If the component type of an array is a mixture, i.e. its not just an array of integers but have maps, lists or POLOs included then the component type should be written as a POLO.
 3. followed by the total number of elements in the array.
 4. Next, write each element according to the rules for each type, __in order__.